ilyasergey/YSC2229/source/week-12_exercises.rst

 * a hash-map, representing the children of a node in a tree (similar to DFS)
 * a hash map that for each node ``u`` returnds an integer "distance" ``d``, corresponding to the length of the path to ``u`` from the root of the tree that it is in.

 In your implementation, make use of the queue structure, as well as the idea of White-Gray-Black coloring of a node.
 Design and implement tests for ``bfs`` (preferrably using randomly generated graphs).
+Explain the relation between the colouring scheme and the behaviour of the traversal in your report.

 Which properties ``dfs`` and ``bfs`` have in common?
 Please, reflect them in your tests.